 What is the most effective way to kill ants that are making their way into your home?
 To answer this question, it is important to first know the ant species that are invading, then to consider a few key points of ant control:

 Know Your Ants

-In addition to a number of articles on the About Pest Control site (as linked below), the University of Wisconsin has created a comprehensive, easy-to-read table, Know your ants, that provides identification and specific control strategies for some of the most common ants, including:
+In addition to several articles linked below, the University of Wisconsin has created a comprehensive, easy-to-read online tool to get to know your ants.
+It provides identification and specific control strategies for some of the most common ants, including:

 Ant Prevention and Control

 Ants are best controlled through an integrated program of prevention, exclusion, and control: